Ailurust/puzzle-team-advice/docs/source/puzzles/chess.rst

 If you're trying out paths, it's important to be able to tell when you hit a dead end, and reach a state where solving the puzzle is impossible.
 Using a depth-first search approach can sometimes be helpful, but is ultimately slower most of the time, and it's better to practice getting the correct solutions without resorting to bruteforcing.

+Solo chess relies heavily on the king being the final piece, and on most puzzles it's much easier to find out where this final piece ends up.
+The king also tends to move twice in the puzzle, but kings with one move also appear.